US Acute Care Solutions Expands Integrated Acute Care Services at Peterson Regional Medical Center in Texas

 CEO and President Cory Edmondson said, “Our mission is to provide exceptional, compassionate patient-centered care.
 We are proud of our partnership with US Acute Care Solutions because we know they will meet that mission and easily fit our award-winning organization and culture.”

-The USACS model of Integrated Acute Care builds on the USACS commitment to provide quality and safety by creating a single, accountable team of physician leaders responsible for improvement of patient care throughout the patient's stay, from entrance into the emergency department until discharge, and beyond.
+The USACS model of Integrated Acute Care builds on the USACS commitment to provide quality and safety by creating a single, accountable team of Physician leaders responsible for improvement of patient care throughout the patient's stay, from entrance into the emergency department until discharge, and beyond.
 The model has led to improvements in key quality metrics, particularly those related to patient experience.

 # # #